HenriqueBBrum/DINT/README.md

 3. Comparison between DINT alternatives

 You first need to move the P4 files of the desired test from their folder (in _src/DINT*_) to the parent folder (_src/_).
-After that, you need to execute the *run_testing.sh* file informing the specific evaluation script in the *testing/scripts* argument as well as the rest of the parameters.
+After that, execute the *run_testing.sh* script informing the specific evaluation file in the *testing/scripts* folder as well as the rest of the parameters already mentioned.
 In the article we used 0.25, 0.5 and 1 for the <min_time> arguments and used 5 for the <loops> parameter.
-Besides the change in your execution command you also need to change in the P4 file.
+Besides changing the <min_time> in your execution command you also need to change the _obs_window_ variable in the DINT and LINT files and the _tel_insertion_min_window_ in the DINT files to be your <min_time>.
+Note that the time in p4 is in microseconds.

 Obs: One of our future plans is to have only one DINT\*.p4 file for the evaluation and just change the desired parameters.